Javel–André Citroën station

 Javel–André Citroën ([ʒavɛl ɑ̃dʁe sitʁɔɛn]) is a station of the Paris Métro, serving line 10 and offering transfer to the RER C via Javel RER station in the 15th arrondissement.
 West of this station, line 10 splits into separate eastbound and westbound sections until Boulogne–Jean Jaurès (although both lines pass through Mirabeau, it is only served by eastbound trains; the point where the lines actually diverge is located west of that station).

 History

 The station opened as Javel on 30 September 1913 as part of the extension of line 8 from Beaugrenelle (now Charles Michels) to Porte d'Auteuil.
-It was then named after the nearby district of Javel, then known for its production of bleach, known as eau de Javel in French.
-In 1785, Claude Louis Berthollet had discovered the active ingredient in household bleach, sodium hypochlorite, and in 1789 built a bleach factory in there.
+It was named after the nearby Quai de Javel, which parallelled the bank of the Seine where it adjoined the district of Javel.
+In 1785, Claude Louis Berthollet discovered the active ingredient in household bleach, sodium hypochlorite, and in 1789 built a factory at Javel.
+Bleach came to be called eau de Javel in French.